Neimeyer-Hodgson Endowment Award

 Spring APPLICATIONS ARE DUE THE SEcond friday in FeBruary

-Any full-time student attending Millersville University in pursuit of a baccalaureate degree is eligible to apply for a grant.
+Only full-time students attending Millersville University in pursuit of a baccalaureate degree are eligible to apply for a grant.

-For research or scholarly proposals, the narrative should include:
+For research or scholarly proposals, the narrative should clearly explain the steps of the project including:

 • Project Background